- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

 The Center for Internet Security describes its controls as global industry best practices endorsed by leading IT security organizations and governing bodies.

 We don’t believe that it is economically appropriate for many of the small and medium size organizations that make up the Los Angeles Community to implement global industry best security practices.

 To the contrary, we believe this is economically inappropriate for many of our small and medium size organizations.
-What we believe is feasible and what the Code provides is the minimum necessary commercially reasonable organization-based best practices.
+What we believe is feasible and what the Guide provides is the minimum necessary commercially reasonable organization-based best practices.
 Whatever best practices means in your organization, if you’re not doing the basics, then what you’re doing can’t be called best practices.

 As an example, the 20th of CIS’ controls requires an organization to conduct periodic Penetration Tests and what are called Red Team Exercises.
 When even a basic penetration tests can run upwards of $25,000, SecureTheVillage does not see this as commercially reasonable for many mid-market or smaller organization; certainly not for small companies.

 We believe that an organization can and should use the CIS controls as a tool in implementing commercially reasonable security management practices, appropriate for an organization of its security-risk profile, taking into account its size and business circumstances.